rakeshmick/monorepo/readme.md

-This is a mono repo project using Lerna
+This is a TS mono repo project using Lerna

 npm install -g lerna